mbssaiakhil/docker_workshop/backend_frontend_comb_hands_on/readme.md

 Give Basic Information and Press "Install Wordpress" Button

 Wait!!!
 Something is not right!!!
-It says Database Connection Error
+It says Database Connection Error Because wordpress is expecting for a database but it is not present.
+So, Let us create a mysql container and try to provide it to wordpress container
 ```

 #### Remove the old containers